Louis Jacobs (businessman): Life

-Sports Ownership
+Sports teams ownership

 Louis began his sports ownership in 1939 when he became a partner of the Syracuse Stars after being the concessions vendor to New York State Fair Coliseum.
 One by one the owners dropped out and Louis became the sole owner.
 In 1940 in his home town of Buffalo, the brand new Memorial Auditorium opened up and relocated the Stars to Buffalo to play as the Bisons.
 He later sold the team to Arthur Wirtz who owned the Chicago Black Hawks and was the farm team for a few years until the team was sold to local interests in 1956.

-In 1951, Jacobs gave Connie Mack, the owner of the Philadelphia Athletics for over 50 years at that time was going under, especially with the rise of the "Whiz Kids" of the crosstown rival Philadelphia Phillies, Jacobs gave Mack a loan of $250,000.00 with no interest to keep the Athletics from having financial diffuculty.
-In October of 1954, the helped broker the deal between the Mack and businessman Arnold Johnson who moved the team to Kansas City in 1955.
+In 1951, Jacobs gave Connie Mack, the owner of the Philadelphia Athletics for over 50 years at that time, a no-interest loan of $250,000 to keep the Athletics from having financial difficulty.
+In October 1954, he helped broker the deal between the Mack and businessman Arnold Johnson who moved the team to Kansas City in 1955.

 Louis purchased the Cincinnati Royals in 1963 from the estate of Thomas E. Wood.
 After he died, his sons Jeremy and Max Jacobs ran the team until 1972 when the brothers sold the team to a consortium of Kansas City and Omaha businessmen to rename move them to those cities where they became the Kansas City-Omaha Kings.